Skaveza/alu-AirBnB_clone/README.md

 This repository hosts a command  line interface that mimimcs the core functionalities of the AirBnB website.It allows users to create, manage,update,  delete, etc. objects within the system such as users, places and amenities.

-The Command Operator
+The Command Operator:

-1.To Start
+To Start

-Clone this repository and navigate to the project directory.
+1.Clone this repository and navigate to the project directory.

-Run ./console.py to launch the interpreter.
+2.Run ./console.py to launch the interpreter.

-2.To Use
+To Use

-Enter commands in the format: $ <command> <options>
+1.Enter commands in the format: $ <command> <options>

-Use help to view all available commands.
+2.Use help to view all available commands.

 For Example:-